-The Barclays Mobile Banking app is provided by the Barclays company which you hold an account with (Barclays Bank UK PLC, Barclays Bank PLC or Barclays Investment Solutions Limited).
-Please refer to your bank documentation (terms and conditions, statements, etc) to confirm the legal entity that provides banking services to you.
+The Barclays Mobile Banking app is provided by the Barclays company with which you hold an account (Barclays Bank UK PLC, Barclays Bank PLC or Barclays Investment Solutions Limited).
+Please refer to your account documentation (terms and conditions, statements, etc) to confirm the legal entity that provides banking or investment services to you.

 Barclays Bank UK PLC is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register number: 759676).
 Barclays Bank UK PLC is registered in England.
 Registered no. 9740322.
 Registered office: 1 Churchill Place, London E14 5HP.

 Barclays Bank PLC is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register no.122702).
 Barclays Bank PLC is registered in England.
 Registered no.1026167.
 Registered in England.
 Registered No. 1026167 Registered Office: 1 Churchill Place, London E14 5HP.